ngdduy17427/ngdduy17427/README.md

 # Hello there, I'm Duy Nguyen 🖐️
-Welcome to my github, I am a software developer from Vietnam.
+Welcome to my github, I am a full-time Full-stack Engineer from Vietnam.
 Experience in developing web, desktop applications using React.
 Currently, I am developing some TypeScript libraries to expand my skillset.

 # 💻 Programming Language & Tools
 ### 📋 Languages